A man and woman carry moving boxes.

 Apartment rent and your credit

-Renting may help you build your credit history.
-The three credit bureaus incorporate rental information into credit reports when they receive it.
+The three credit bureaus incorporate rental information into credit reports when they receive it, so renting may help build your credit.
 However, most landlords don’t automatically report rent payments to credit reporting agencies.

 If you’d like to use your rental cost to improve your score, you have a few options.
 You may ask your landlord to start reporting your payments to credit reporting agencies or sign up for a rent reporting service.